misaz/MAX31343-Library/README.md

 | System           | 85_DisableI2CTimeout         | Example not implemented yet.                 |
 | Interrupts       | 90_Interrupts                | [Details](examples/90_Interrupts)            |

 In README file in every example folder is described purpose of example, utilized function calls and their description.
 README contains platform independent code.
 Platform independent code do not check for function errors (consider using ASSERT or better checking mechanism), do not call any platform specific initialization (like system clocking or UART initialization) and contains printf call for printing text.
-Some examples was also ported to some
+Some examples was also ported to some platforms and you find folders with project developed using common development environment on this platform.

 # Porting
 If you want to integrate library to different platform than MAX32625, AVR, STM32 and PSoC62 you must use generic version of library and implement content of 4 or 5 functions (in case when you do not need for interrupt support, you can implement only 4 functions) in `MAX31343_PlatformSpecific.c` file.
 They are: